jacrdn/web_dev_hw08/status_hw08.md

 user goes to the site,

-- must create a user to make events
+- must create a user to make events (and upload a profile picture)
 - is prompted after to login (by email)

 after a user is logged in they can acess and delete their profile or go back to the home page with the event feed